Tuesday 14 October 2014

 How Architecture Shapes Behaviour

-Presented by Kim Herforth Nielsen, Founder and Principal, 3XN (Denmark)
+Kim Herforth Nielsen, Founder and Principal, 3XN (Denmark)

 Architecture can get people talking together.
 Architecture can calm children in the classroom.
 Architecture can make passive people more active.
 Architecture can shape corporate culture.
 Architecture can encourage people to find new paths, discover new aspects of their city, and of themselves.
 3XN believes that architecture can shape behaviour and that buildings – like people – are more than the sum of their parts.
 By applying holistic principles, 3XN is constantly exploring the potential for achieving a synthesis of design, function and context.
 Herforth Nielsen will exemplify how architecture shapes behaviour with a number of projects from 3XN’s portfolio.